|

 The Pennsylvania State University, University Park, PA

-Distinguished Professor of Mechanical Engineering, January 2003 to present
+Distinguished Professor of Mechanical Engineering, Jan 2003 to Dec 2013

 Associate Professor of Mechanical Engineering, July 1985 to June 1990